fengshenyuan/move-to-the-mars/a-little-experience-about-python.md

  * When u want something implemented in parent classes, try super.
  * When u want to understand the behavior of super, print A.mro or `A.__class__.__mro__`.
 	```
+	# a simple demo to understand how super works
 	def my_super(clazz, inst):
 	    mro_list = inst.__class__.__mro__
 	    for i, parent_clazz in enumerate(mro_list):